opeltre/domorphic/README.md

 [examples](http://mathchat.fr:8083/vv)

-Just like this code, examples are inspired from the [elm](http://elm-lang.org) language.
+Just like this code, examples were inspired by the [elm](http://elm-lang.org) language.

 ## plain js dynamic templating